 Access to the HOV preferential lane may be provided in a variety of ways depending on interchange type and available storage length for queued vehicles.
 Where queued vehicles in the general purpose (GP) lane may block access to the HOV preferential lane, consider providing direct or separate access.
 To avoid trapping GP traffic in an HOV preferential lane, the signing and pavement marking at the ramp entrance should direct motorists into the GP lane(s).
 See the RMDM, Chapter 3 for signing and pavement markings.
-Designs should pedestrian/bicycle consider volumes, especially when the entrance ramp is located near a school or the local highway facility includes a designated bicycle lane or route.
+Designs should consider pedestrian/bicycle volumes, especially when the entrance ramp is located near a school or the local highway facility includes a designated bicycle lane or route.
 See Index 403.6 for right-turn-only lane guidance where bicycle travel is permitted.
-Contact the District Traffic Safety Engineer or designee and the Project Delivery Coordinator or District Design
+Contact the District Traffic Safety Engineer or designee and the Project Delivery Coordinator or District Design Liaison to discuss the application of specific design and/or general issues related to the design of HOV preferential lane access.